ymerejsasnak/mastermind/README.md

 TODO:

-hide answer code until end

-overall game controls (win/lose conditions, replay, scoring?, etc.)
+overall game controls (replay, scoring?, etc.)

+fix bug where it says you failed if you win on last turn

+also game must STOP after win/lose (currently does not)

 nicer visuals, some effects and animations, etc.